Heinrich-Barth/Heinrich-Barth-Friendly-Captcha-in-Nextjs-and-React/README.md

 Before you start:

-* Creat your FriendlyCaptcha account to obtain a key
+* Create your FriendlyCaptcha account to obtain a key
 * Install the FriendlyCaptcha sdk

 ## Building the page component